 We thank the seasonal biologists who collected much of the field data for these surveys.
-Our primary surveyors for the Sandy Basin were Chris Lessick, Gordon Rose, and Sedge Neil.
-We thank David Hewlett for preparing maps of redd locations.
+Our primary surveyors for the Sandy Basin were Chris Lessick, Erin Fulop, Joshua Coleman, and Jacob McClure, with assistance from Eric Bailey, Daniel Coffman, and Suzette Savoie.
 We thank ODFW district biologists Todd Alsbury and Ben Walczak for providing a great deal of logistical support, assistance with sampling carcasses at the weirs, and for providing data from trap operations.
-We thank Burke Strobel and his crew with the City of Portland Water Bureau for their help surveying the Bull Run River.
+We thank Burke Strobel and his staff at the City of Portland Water Bureau for their help collecting biological samples from the Bull Run River.